Sustainability

 Reusing and Recycling

-We are committed to reusing and recycling and to reducing waste as much as possible.
+We reuse and recycle as much as possible.

-The College makes compost in a three-year cycle.
-Seventy wheelbarrows of compost are needed for the whole site.
-Head Gardener, Andrew Little, and his team use all the organic waste they can to produce it, including lawn mowings, prunings, and waste food from the kitchens.
+• The College makes compost in a three-year cycle.
+The Gardens team use all the organic waste they can to produce it, including lawn mowings, prunings, and waste food from the kitchens.

 Biodiversity